-- Stove must be placed so that no combustibles are within, or can swing within (e.g. drapes, doors), 36" (914mm) of the front of the stove - If the stove is placed in a location where the ceiling height is less than 7' (2134mm), it must follow the requirements in the section "Alcove Installation Requirements" - Must maintain the clearances to combustibles listed below (drywall, furniture, etc.):
+- Stove must be placed so that no combustibles are within, or can swing within (e.g. drapes, doors), 36" (914mm) of the front of the stove - If the stove is placed in a location where the ceiling height is less than 7' (2134mm), it must follow the requirements in the section "Alcove Installation Requirements" - Must maintain the clearances to combustibles (drywall, furniture, etc.) shown in following illustrations: - The stove requires an air source to operate.
+Combustion air starvation will result in poor performance or smoke in the house.